Fresno State Bulldogs: Basketball

 Bulldog basketball squads play at the Save Mart Center.
 This facility used to house the ECHL's Fresno Falcons hockey team and is regularly on the Pollstar list of top 25 concert and entertainment venues by attendance.

-The Women's Basketball program has enjoyed its best run of success in recent years under coach Adrian Wiggins.
-He is the only Fresno State coach in program history to not have a losing season and is averaging 23 wins per season in his five full seasons.
-More impressive is that Wiggins has guided the program to its only four NCAA tournament appearances in 2008, 2009, 2010, and 2011.
-With Fresno State moving to the Mountain West Conference, the 2011–2012 season is the last chance for the Bulldogs to win a 5th straight Western Athletic Conference championship.
+The Women's Basketball program had a period of significant success under coach Adrian Wiggins from 2005 to 2012.
+He is the only Fresno State coach in program history to not have a losing season and averaged 24.5 wins per season in his six full seasons.
+Wiggins guided the program to NCAA tournament appearances in 2008, 2009, 2010, 2011, and 2012.
+The bulldogs secured 5 conference wins in the western athletic conference before moving to the mountain west.

 The Men's Basketball program achieved its greatest moment winning the 1983 National Invitational tournament championship.
 Coach Boyd Grant guided the Bulldogs through the 32 team NIT field, winning the final 69–60 over DePaul.
 Hundreds of fans known as the Red Wave followed the team from Fresno's Selland Arena, its home court at the time, to Madison Square Garden in New York.
 Jerry Tarkanian followed Grant as Coach.
 Coach Steve Cleveland took over in 2005 and made an immediate impact on the troubled basketball program which was still facing sanctions from the Jerry Tarkanian and Ray Lopes era.
 Cleveland's "Built to Last" approach placed a paramount emphasis on graduating student-athletes.
 Cleveland's system produced the program's first Academic All-District VIII honoree when sophomore forward Nedeljko Golubovic received the elite recognition in February 2009, which he repeated for back-to-back-to-back CoSIDA accolades as the only University Division student-athlete from a California college honored in any district in each season.
 In 2009, Golubovic was also the lone representative from a Western Athletic Conference school honored.
 The WAC also designated Golubovic and freshman guard Brandon Sperling for Academic All-WAC accolades for their accomplishments during 2008–09.

 However, due to a lack of winning, and mounting pressure from the community, Coach Cleveland stepped down as Head Coach in 2011.

 He was replaced by Rodney Terry, the top assistant from the University of Texas.
 Terry will be the 18th head coach in Bulldog history.
 Known as an outstanding recruiting and bench coach while at Texas, Terry's resume includes coaching two national players of the year and 11 appearances in the NCAA tournament.